NishantBairagi/Weather-App/README.md

 # 🌦 Weather Dashboard

 A modern, responsive weather dashboard built using ReactJS and Open-Meteo API.
-It provides real-time and historical weather insights with interactive charts.

 ---